 There are two ways to go about it – taking up an afternoon wandering the aisles of Target, or Walmart searching through items you may or may not want (or need).

-OR you can set up an easy baby registry online in a matter of minutes with little stress and a easy checklist to help you get started.
+OR you can set up a super easy one online in a matter of minutes with little stress and a done for you checklist to help you get started.

 Plus have the option to add items from your favorite online stores anytime.

 This post contains affiliate links.
 Read more here.